 The end of the bottle rocks forward just a little but stops before any more water comes out.
 It hesitates, but then Wade jumps off the kid.
 He sits there next to him, digs his flask out, and takes a sip.
 After he puts the flask away he pulls the pillowcase off Auden and says in his proud instructor’s voice, “Great job, Auden.
 I mean, that was awesome.
 You did great, better than the rest.
 You almost got away.
 Let me get those cuffs off.”

-What they don’t tell you about war is that it’s fun as hell, at least up until the hard parts.
-Sometimes I get depressed because I miss all that fun, and power, and feeling important, but I forget those hard parts.
-Forget isn’t the right word because those memories of the very worst never go away, but sometimes I can fool myself into not seeing them just long enough to miss all the good stuff.
-For people like Wade the adventure, adrenaline, and power are more important than dealing with the hard parts so they keep going.
+What they don’t tell you about war is that it’s fun as hell, right up until it’s the worst experience of your life.
+Sometimes you’re forced to rationalize how some of the best times in your life can be the worst times in your life.
+For people like Wade the adventure, adrenaline, and power are more important than dealing with the ugly parts so they keep going.
 They go on multiple deployments or get out of the military and join a defense contractor and this works for them.
 I found that didn’t work for me, and neither did torturing people in the back of my truck.
-I still miss war, but now when I’m close to convincing myself the bad things weren’t so bad I hear Auden laughing.
+I still miss the power, but now when I’m close to convincing myself the ugly things weren’t so ugly I hear Auden laughing.